Skip to main content

 What Is Voice Therapy?

-What to Expect during Voice Therapy
+What to Expect During Voice Therapy & Training

-• analyzing the sounds of your voice, and
+• Analyze the sounds of your voice

-• pitch glides (gradually increasing or decreasing the pitch of your voice until you reach the highest or lowest points of pitch),
+• Pitch glides (gradually increasing or decreasing the pitch of your voice until you reach the highest or lowest points of pitch)

-• using your voice in conversation, and
+• Using your voice in conversation

-• sustained sound production.
+• Sustained sound production

-We will then analyze your recording using specialized software to assess your voice and determine which vocal aspects we need to target in your therapy sessions.
+We will then analyze your recording using specialized software to assess your voice and determine which vocal aspects we need to target in your training sessions.
 You will also complete a questionnaire that asks about how you would like to sound and communicate and your perception of your current voice.
 We will use the results from each of these assessments to design a treatment plan that will help you achieve the voice that affirms your identity.

 Our Speech-Language Pathologists